-- No executives have an employment agreement other than the CEO. - No "single trigger" change of control payments. - No guaranteed bonus or base pay increases, other than sign-on payments and inducements for newly recruited executives. - No repricing or cash buyouts of underwater stock options or granting of discount-priced stock options. - Multi-year vesting and performance periods for annual equity grants. - "Clawback" of certain performance-based compensation in the event the Company is required to prepare an accounting restatement to the extent that the restatement indicates that the performance goals were not achieved. - Risk mitigation features including robust stock ownership requirements, multiple performance metrics to deter excessive focus on a singular performance goal in the annual MIP, as well as an annual risk assessment by the Compensation Committee. - The Compensation Committee engages an independent compensation consultant.
-In 2020, the Committee received advice from its independent consultant in structuring pay packages for new executives, including the CFO, that reflect the Company's pay-for-performance philosophy. - No dividends or dividend equivalent rights paid on unexercised stock options or unearned performance-based units. - No hedging or pledging of Company stock by executive officers or directors.
+- No repricing or cash buyouts of underwater stock options or granting of discount-priced stock options.
+We have not issued stock options since 2020. - Multi-year vesting and performance periods for annual equity grants. - "Clawback" of certain performance-based compensation in the event the Company is required to prepare an accounting restatement to the extent the restatement indicates that the performance goals were not achieved. - Risk mitigation features including robust stock ownership requirements, multiple performance metrics to deter excessive focus on a singular performance goal in the annual MIP, and an annual risk assessment by the Compensation Committee. - Use of an independent compensation consultant to provide advice in structuring pay packages for executives, which reflect the Company's pay-for-performance philosophy. - No dividends or dividend equivalent rights paid on unexercised stock options or unearned performance-based units. - No hedging or pledging of Company stock by executive officers or directors.
 See "Hedging and Pledging Policy" above.